 Guardia is a well-positioned location for city, coast and mountain trips – we’re within an hour’s drive from Naples, the Amalfi coast, Pompei, and Capri and other islands.
 We have a train station 15 mins drive from Guardia (Telese-Cerreto), which serves Benevento, Naples, Rome and beyond.
 Our nearest airports are in Naples and Rome: both are served by public transport.

 All around there are nature reserves and incredible walks, to the north there’s even skiing – and there are many wonderful rural sights and delicacies within an hour or so’s drive.
 Guardia has European City of Wine status 2019 – it has a well-attended annual wine festival, as well as 7-yearly religious rites that folks travel from all over the world for.
-Though the Sannio region is not much affected by tourism, Guardia has a vibrant English-speaking community that has developed over the past decade since we brought the town to international attention via a popular American TV show.
+Though the Sannio region is not much affected by tourism, Guardia is a hub of cultural exchange.